15 miles SE of Phillipsburg off K-9

 |Largemouth Bass||Fair||Majority 15 to 20 inches||The bass fishery is starting to come around and should be fair.
 Fish in the 12 to 15 inch size range accounting for 50% and fish 15 to 20 inches accounted for 50% as well.|

-The Reservoir has approx. 1-2 inches of ice cover at this time, however, looking at the weather forecast this could change rather quickly.
+Reservoir is ice free at this time, however, with the Kansas weather this could change fairly quickly.

 The Comprehensive Conservation Plan (CCP) has been put into effect at Kirwin, so if you have any questions contact the Service at 785-543-6673 or stop by their office at 702 Xavier Road.